quyet-pc/dimensional-data-model/README.md

 - Process of fulfillment
 - Process of payment

-Step 2: Declare the grain
+Step 2: Declare the grain of each process
+- Process of order creation: the unique identification of each order
+- Process of fulfillment: the distinct combination of attributes that uniquely identifies each pickup and drop-off event for an order
+- Process of payment: the unique combination of attributes that distinguish each payment

+Step 3: Define Dimension Tables & Step 4

 # 6. Support links
 - https://www.holistics.io/blog/the-three-types-of-fact-tables/